 High-level non-profit executives who’ve attended included IAEM CEO Beth Armstrong (in photo on right); National Association of Counties (NACO) CEO Matt Chase and Iris-Sensing CEO Nguvi Kahiha.
 Topics included:

 - assessing the ‘best’ technology to distribute for future disaster recovery

 - unveiling a new Safe America app, being distributed for Apple and Android smartphones and

 - training executives to become ‘CEOs’ (‘community enhancement officers’)

-Also participating in strategy and ‘advanced discussions’ are two long-time advisors who have done major work in the New York-New Jersey region.
-They include JMC Founder John Mallen (who has serve on Safe America’s Board of Directors since 2004 – 2012) and Disaster and Disability ConsultantsCEO Nick Sicora (who has done major emergency management work across the country).
+Knights of Columbus Senior Vice President Mark McMullen – a member of Safe America’s Executive Committee – expressed his support.
+And, so did long-time advisors in New York-New Jersey including JMC Founder John Mallen (who has serve on Safe America’s Board of Directors since 2004 – 2012) and Disaster and Disability Consultants CEO Nick Sicora (who has done major emergency management work across the country).

 For more plans in 2022, Pagano is planning draft work in January, with discussions with American Red Cross Executive Earl Brown (in photo below).